meryemsanem/capstone-project/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 Setup and Finish Mobile
+# 📖 First Capstone Project

 <a name="about-project"></a>

-**Setup and Finish Mobile** is a project for the personal portfolio.
-HTML and CSS were used to create this project.
+**First Capstone Project** is a project for the Math Events.
+HTML, CSS and JavaScript were used to create this project.

 ## 🛠 Built With <a name="built-with"></a>